Rainymood/rainymood.github.io/_essays/software.md

 Try to make your feedback loop as fast as possible.
 This means for example having lightweight objects and writing tests for those objects.
 This means for example disabling steps in the pipeline so that you can run the tests faster.
 I am debugging a Docker pipeline now and I do not want to wait for the docker build every time but I am not changing the code, so I just disable the step so I can get faster to where the point that I'm trying to fix things.
 Make your feedback loops short so you get quick and timely feedback.

 # Tests

+## If tests are hard to write then something is wrong with your code

+It is often the case that the tests suite is slow and that tests are hard to write.
+If this is the case then something is wrong with your code.
+Code should be designed in such a way that the tests are easy to write.

+## Tests should prove the correctness of your code

+Testing and Debugging: Write automated tests to verify the correctness of your code.
+Test individual modules in isolation, and then test the system as a whole.
+Debugging should be systematic and based on a clear understanding of the code.

+## Tests can not capture all bugs

+## Production bugs should always be turned into a new bug

 ## Unit tests should be fast